 - Dental office fabricated custom made bleaching trays.
 These bleaching trays are more effective than the “whitening strips” due to the improved strength of the bleaching agent and the better coverage of the teeth.
 Again, repeated applications with the trays with the bleaching agent are needed to provide results.

-- Dental office teeth bleaching systems such as “Zoom” (see zoomwhitening.com).
-This is the most effective bleaching method.
+- Dental office teeth bleaching systems such as “Zoom” (see zoomwhitening.com) is the most effective bleaching method.
 This “in office bleaching” procedure requires only one appointment (which takes about 2 hours).
 Although this is a more expensive method, most people greatly prefer the immediate result and really like that they don’t have to deal with the repeated applications of the bleaching process required by the other two methods.
-At our office, we additionally provide Zoom patients with the custom bleaching trays and a tube of the bleaching solution for optional at home future touch ups.
+At our office, we additionally provide Zoom patients with complimentary custom bleaching trays and a tube of the bleaching solution for optional at home future touch ups.

 Dental bleaching can be used to correct many tooth discolorations.
 These discolorations may have been caused by natural staining, aging, or damage to the teeth.
 Using the latest in bleaching technology, we can offer a safe method for creating a beautiful, white smile.
 In cases of extreme tooth discoloration, crowns or veneers may be the only choice.
 Additionally, with some cases, in order to obtain an even more brilliant smile than what can be obtained by whiteners, veneers may be recommended or desired.